 One of the more well-known Pipedrive integrations, Zapier, connects your systems through an 'if this then that' mechanism.
 This helps you automate tasks and leaves you the time to focus on more critical work.

 Zapier acts as an intermediary between Pipedrive and the other apps you use, allowing you to share data among many different apps.
 It does this using a combination of triggers and actions.

 Pipedrive is an excellent tool on its own, but when you integrate it with other systems, its power is amplified significantly.
 It's worth taking some time to peruse the Pipedrive marketplace to see which integrations might improve your business processes and productivity.

 At Flowbird, we have significant experience using Pipedrive with ActiveDemand, helping us bridge the gap between sales and marketing.
-For more information on how this could benefit your business, get in touch.
+Get in touch for more information on how this could benefit your business.

 Want to find out what you need to do to reach your sales targets?
 Try our calculator.